alan-wu/scaffoldvuer/README.md

 This project aims to provide high-level 3D physiological models viewing capability.

 Scaffoldvuer is now built with Vue3 frameworks.
-Vue 2 version of Scaffoldvuer is no longer in development.
+Vue 2 version of Scaffoldvuer is no longer maintained and the source can be found in this [branch](https://github.com/ABI-Software/scaffoldvuer/tree/Vue-2).

 ## Scaffoldvuer on NPM